|Nutrition Facts (per serving)|

 Preheat the oven to 350 F. Spread out the flour on a small tray.
 Heat in the oven for 5 minutes and set aside to cool before proceeding and adding it to the recipe.

-In a medium bowl, combine the butter and sugar until light and fluffy.
+In a medium bowl, mix the softened butter and sugar well until light and fluffy.

-Add the milk, vanilla extract, and salt.
+Add the vanilla extract, and salt.
 Stir to combine.

-Add the cooled, heat treated flour and stir to combine.
+Add the cooled, heat treated flour and milk; stir to combine.
+Add more milk if needed.

 Stir in the multicolored sprinkles.